 Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

-Undoubtedly, dark-themed entertainment, in the form of movies, books, television shows, and video games, is here to stay.
+Another macabre series resurrects classic literary characters, retelling their stories with severed limbs, blood and gore—all to the delight of a frightened audience.
+Undoubtedly, dark-themed entertainment in the form of movies, books, television shows, and video games, is here to stay.

 Publishing houses and film studios have turned this pop-culture phenomenon into a multibillion-dollar industry.
 Take vampires, for example.
 DailyFinance estimates that movies, television series, books, magazines and costumes for fanged “creatures of the night” constitute at least a $10 billion industry in the United States.
+Enough vampire movies have been filmed over the decades to fill several “best and worst movies of all time” lists.
 For audiences worldwide, this sort of entertainment has an unmistakable draw.

 Yet the draw for the horror genre is more difficult to explain.
 McGraw-Hill Education’s AccessScience attempted to bring a psychological answer to why audiences enjoy watching gruesome events unfold: “Researchers have identified various motives for viewing horror films, including the need for excitement, the desire to feel intense emotions, and distraction from everyday concerns.
 Although dramatic films can fulfill some of these needs, movies depicting violence and horror have features that other forms of drama do not, including the violation of social norms and the portrayal of events seldom seen in real life.

 “People rarely view horror films alone…For many young people and adults, horror films are a topic of conversation, a source of shared experience, and a means of self-presentation.
 Not everyone will like the blood and gore, but many may continue to watch because of other goals, such as demonstrating their ability to tolerate it, or the desire to master the threatening images.”